parmitage/primer/README.md

 Getting Started
 ---------------
-The Primer interpreter is still under development and lacks many important features, including memory management.
+The Primer interpreter is still under development and lacks many important features.
 Until the interpreter reaches a stable state you must build it from source.
 The code is available from [github](http://github.com/parmitage/primer) and can be pulled with the following command: